MYancheff/state-forecasting-beta/Final Project/fin_paper.md

 Given a particular test year,

-1. Filter out prior years from dataset
+1. Filter year so that only years before the test year are in the dataset
 2. Conduct imputation on filtered dataset
 3. Train model on that imputed dataset
 4. Predict outcome with that model
 5. Compare that outcome with the actual outcome

+Note that the imputation step has to occur after the prior years are

 And then I ran that for several years prior to 2016.